txomon/python-tutorial/README.md

 This tutorial assumes you have read the [Python101 slides](https://docs.google.com/presentation/d/1WdBEU1BSDfEKHkLxY2IksiaAqXJBSKPUc_0Q4UJAtIY/edit):

 - Python 3 is properly installed
-- There are no other tools interferring with the python setup
+- There are no other tools interfering with the python setup
 - Steps that require admin permission will be explicitly marked.

 Limitations of the tutorial:

 - Because on how python is setup, we will be limited to running one python 2 version and one python 3 version.
-  - After finishing this tutorial, if running several python 3 versions is required, I recommend to have a look on [Pyenv](https://github.com/pyenv/pyenv)
+  - After finishing this tutorial, if running several python 3 versions is required, I recommend to have a look on [pyenv](https://github.com/pyenv/pyenv)
   - If running windows, I'm afraid you will need to resort to conda.
 - After thinking about it for a good while, I don't want to explain everything from the very beginning.
 If in doubt, I try to follow the Zen of python: